MadJiGit/ColorMatch/README.md

 ## Privacy

-ColorMatch is designed with children's privacy in mind:
+Color Lab 255 is designed with children's privacy in mind:
 - No personal data collection
 - No third-party analytics or advertising
 - No in-app purchases